firmata/protocol/protocol-2.4.md

 I2C_REPLY                   0x77 // I2C reply messages from an I/O board to a host
 I2C_CONFIG                  0X78 // Enable I2C and provide any configuration settings
-REPORT_FIRMWARE             0x79 // report name and version of the firmware SAMPLEING_INTERVAL          0x7A // the interval at which analog input is sampled (default = 19ms)
+REPORT_FIRMWARE             0x79 // report name and version of the firmware SAMPLING_INTERVAL           0x7A // the interval at which analog input is sampled (default = 19ms)
 SCHEDULER_DATA              0x7B // send a createtask/deletetask/addtotask/schedule/querytasks/querytask request to the scheduler
 SYSEX_NON_REALTIME          0x7E // MIDI Reserved for non-realtime messages
 SYSEX_REALTIME              0X7F // MIDI Reserved for realtime messages